 Powers and Abilities

-Werewolf by Night has the power of lycanthropy, the curse of the werewolf.
-As such his power is affected, but not entirely controlled by, the moon.
+Lycanthropy: His power is affected, but not entirely controlled by, the moon.
 The more full the moon in the night sky the more wolven Jack becomes.
+Over time, he has learned how to change voluntarily.
 In his transformed state he has increased strength, dexterity and agility.
-He also holds heightened senses and a healing factor.
-Last, Jack has razor sharp claws and teeth as a wolfman.

 This reality is ruled by Kulan Gath and Werewolf by Night is one of his servants.